yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 | 📫      | must use snail mail                                  |
 | 💰      | site charges money for access or removal (whaaaat?)  |

-This list, also known as BADBOOL, was started in September 2017 and was most recently updated on December 21, 2024 with new information on Dataveria, since the opt-out options are not working well.
+This list, also known as BADBOOL, was started in September 2017 and was most recently updated on January 6th, 2025 to remove Glad I Know and on December 21, 2024 with new information on Dataveria, since the opt-out options were not working properly.
 We also added a new link for Radaris and hope to crowdsource data comparing the two methods.
-And we added the suggestion todeleting browser cookies for Glad I Know if you encounter a search limit.
-We will update again in the new year when we have more information.
-Thanks, as always, for the emails and pull requests.

 How to use this page: We recommend opting out of high-priority sites first.
 If you only have the time and patience for 14, start with sites marked 💐.
 If you can do 22, go to sites marked ☠.
 Once you’ve completed all of those, you can start to work your way through the rest of the list.